 If you are using the Marks under license, or if you formerly used the Marks under license, you are required to do the following:

-- Unless otherwise set forth in your agreement, you must (1) immediately and permanently terminate use of the Marks upon termination or expiration of your agreement for any reason, deliver to T-Mobile all literature, materials, business cards, signs, labels, and other documents and materials, and all registrations, upon which or in which the Marks appear, within thirty (30) days of termination or expiration of your agreement.
-If requested or authorized by T-Mobile and in lieu of the foregoing, you may permanently destroy such materials and certify in writing that you have done so.
+- Unless otherwise set forth in your agreement, you must (1) immediately and permanently terminate use of the Marks upon termination or expiration of your agreement, and (2) deliver to T-Mobile all literature, materials, business cards, signs, labels, and other documents and materials, and all registrations, upon which or in which the Marks appear, within thirty (30) days of termination or expiration of your agreement.
+If requested or authorized by T-Mobile and in lieu of item (2), you may permanently destroy such materials and certify in writing that you have done so.

 - Unless otherwise set forth in your agreement, DT and T-Mobile reserve the right to (1) review and approve any uses of the Marks by you and the nature and quality of the goods and services with which the Marks are used in advance of such use, and (2) demand a sampling of goods and media bearing the Marks to determine the manner in which you use the Marks and the nature and quality of the goods and services with which the Marks are used.

 - With respect to unlicensed users of the Marks, these Marks Rules are solely intended to set forth general usage guidelines.
-Nothing set forth herein may be construed as a license from or authorization by DT or T-Mobile to use the Marks, or as an admission that any unlicensed use of the Marks in compliance with these Marks Rules is either a fair or nominative use of the Marks, or a noninfringing or nondilutive use of the Marks.
+Nothing set forth herein may be construed as a license from or authorization by DT, T-Mobile or their respective subsidiaries to use the Marks, or as an admission that any unlicensed use of the Marks in compliance with these Marks Rules is either a fair or nominative use of the Marks, or a non-infringing or nondilutive use of the Marks.
 All rights and remedies are reserved.

 - With respect to licensed users of the Marks, these Marks Rules may be incorporated by reference into the terms of such users’ license agreements or terms.
-Nothing set forth in these Marks Rules, or by virtue of their publication here, may be construed as a waiver by T-Mobile of any right of confidentiality in such agreements, all of which are expressly reserved.
+Nothing set forth in these Marks Rules, or by virtue of their publication here, may be construed as a waiver by T-Mobile of confidentiality or any other rights set forth in such agreements, all of which are expressly reserved.

 - T-Mobile reserves the right to begin using new Marks, update its existing Marks, and increase or decrease use of its Marks at any time in its sole discretion.
-T-Mobile reserves the right to modify and update these Marks Rules at any time, with or without notice or cause, and with respect to any or all parties.
+T-Mobile reserves the right to withdraw, modify or update these Marks Rules at any time, with or without notice or cause, and with respect to any or all parties.
 Please check these Marks Rules periodically to remain apprised of any modifications and updates.

 F. Noncompliant use or potentially infringing use by others.